-M.B.A. from London Business School, England.
+MBA from London Business School, England.
 M.Sc. in Macro Economy and Finance from University of Copenhagen, Denmark.

-Board member of Better Finance (The European Federation of Investors and Financial Services Users), Black Swan Strategy A/S and Upstream Invest A/S. Board member and managing partner of Øresund-Healthcare Management A/S. Limited partner of Øresund-Healthcare Capital K/S. Partner of ØHM Exit I I/S and ØHM Exit II I/S. Member of management (executive) in Kibegeon ApS.
+Board member of Better Finance (The European Federation of Investors and Financial Services Users), Black Swan Strategy A/S and Upstream Invest A/S. Member of management (executive) in Kibegeon ApS.

-293,758 shares in Ascelia Pharma AB directly or through company.
-Niels Mengel has also, directly and indirectly, invested in Øresund-Healthcare that holds 1,770,490 shares in Ascelia Pharma AB.
-Through the agreements governing Niels Mengel's investments in Øresund-Healthcare, Niels Mengel has a financial interest corresponding to approximately 50 per cent of the shares in Ascelia Pharma AB held by Øresund-Healthcare.
+312,228 shares in Ascelia Pharma AB directly or through company.
+Niels Mengel has also, directly and indirectly, invested in Kibegeon ApS that holds 1,063,545 shares in Ascelia Pharma AB.
+Niels Mengel has a direct or indirect financial interest corresponding to 100 percent of the shares in Ascelia Pharma AB held by Kibegeon ApS.